 November 4, 1842, on a Friday evening, Abraham Lincoln (33) wed Mary Todd Lincoln (23) in the front parlor of Mary Todd’s sister Elizabeth home, in Springfield, IL.
 About 30 relatives and friends, all hastily invited, attended the ceremony which was conducted by Episcopal minister Rev. Charles Dresser.
 James Matheny, 24, was asked by Lincoln to be best man on the day of the wedding!
 Neither Mary’s nor Abraham’s parents attended.
 Mary wore a muslin wedding dress that belonged to her sister Frances with a pearl necklace but no veil.
 The wedding ring’s inscription read “A.L. to Mary, Nov.
 4, 1842.
 Love is Eternal.”
 The couple honeymooned at Globe Tavern, a very ordinary two story Springfield boardinghouse made of wood.
 The couple were married for 23 years.

-November 11, 1842, Civil War, Medal of Honor recipient, William Perkins Black, was born in Woodford County.
-In the Battle of Pea Ridge, Arkansas, Captain Black was awarded the CMOH, with his citation reading “Single handedly confronted the enemy, firing a rifle at them, and thus checked their advance within 100 yards of the lines.”
-Captain Black, with a Colt repeating rifle, had stood by himself in front of the artillery pieces, firing at the Confederates until he was wounded.
-His heroics delayed the rebels long enough for the artillerymen to save four of the six guns of the battery from capture.
-He recovered from his wounds, and would go on to lead his company through all its field service over the next two years.
+November 11, 1842, William Perkins Black, Civil War Medal of Honor recipient, was born in Woodford County.
+Captain Black earned the Honor in the Battle of Pea Ridge, Arkansas, 1862.
+His citation reading: “Single handedly confronted the enemy, firing a rifle at them, and thus checked their advance within 100 yards of the lines.”
+His heroics delayed the rebels long enough for the artillerymen to save four of the six guns from capture.
+He recovered from his wounds, and would go on to lead his company the next two years.
 After the war, he studied law and started a successful firm that defended the clients who were accused of inciting the 1886 Haymarket Riot in Chicago.
 He received his Medal at age 51.
 His brother, John C. Black, Commander of the Grand Army of the Republic, was also a Medal of Honor recipient.
 The Black brothers are one of only five pairs of brothers to have received the Medal of Honor.

 February 9, 1849, Laura Clay, was born near Richmond on her family’s estate, White Hall.
 A self-described “practical farmer” she managed her 300 acres to finance her long public career.
 Founder and longtime president of the Kentucky Equal Rights Association (KERA), Clay unselfishly and unstintingly devoted more than fifty years of her life to the cause of women’s equality in America.
 KERA formed in 1888 and by the turn of the century they had lobbied successfully to protect married women’s property and wages, a requirement that there be women physicians in state female insane asylums, and the admission of women to a number of all-male colleges.
 After 1900 she secured legislation that provided for a women’s dormitory at U.K., established juvenile courts and raised the age of sexual consent from 12 to 16.
 In 1920 at the Democratic National Convention, she was the first woman to have her name placed into nomination for the presidency at the convention of a major political party.
 The picture shows Governor Laffoon handing gavel to Laura Clay as Temporary Chairman of the Kentucky Convention to ratify the 21st Amendment to the Constitution.